aalbuquerque73/apimock/README.md

 # ApiMock

 Do you depend on 3rd-party APIs?
 Does HTTP 503 "Service unavailable" sound way too familiar?
-There is absolutely no reason for why outages should slow you down or even prevent you from meeting set deadlines.
+There is absolutely no reason for why outages should slow you down.

 In essence, ApiMock is a HTTP proxy.
 It intercepts requests and replays captured responses.
 The tool is proven in real-life projects.
 As such, it is easy to set up, has a minimal configuration with sensible defaults and comprises a set of thoughtful features.

 # Key Features